embeepea/singleton-command/README.md

 Conceptually, this is a low-tech kind of locking mechanism.
 Note that this technique is not as robust as a real locking mechanism.
-In particular, be mindful of situations where the `singleton command` command may get repeated in a subshell.
+In particular, be mindful of situations where the `singleton-command` command may get repeated in a subshell.
 In particular, if you put something like